stanford-rc/www.sherlock.stanford.edu/src/docs/software/list.md

     Access to software modules marked with ^<b class="sw_lic"></b>^ in the tables below is restricted to properly licensed user groups.

-    SRCC is not funded to provide commercial software on Sherlock and researchers are responsible for the costs of purchasing and renewing commercial software licenses.
+    Stanford Research Computing is not funded to provide commercial software on Sherlock and researchers are responsible for the costs of purchasing and renewing commercial software licenses.
 For more information, please feel free to [contact us](mailto:{{ support_email }}) and see the [Stanford Software Licensing page](https://uit.stanford.edu/service/softwarelic) for
     purchasing information.